Jessup Judges

 National and Qualifying Rounds Schedule

-National and Friendly Competitions without details have not yet been confirmed.
+National and Friendly Competitions without information will be updated on a rolling basis as details are finalized.
 Additional National or Friendly Rounds may be added over the course of several weeks based on Jessup Team registration.
 Questions can be sent to [email protected].

 Jessup Trainings